It's the last day for these savings

 The 1950s marked the peak of Abstract Expressionism, with its artists gaining widespread recognition in the United States and internationally.

 Abstract Expressionism became a symbol of American freedom, individuality, and cultural sophistication during the Cold War.
-The U.S. government, through organizations like the CIA, covertly supported the international promotion of Abstract Expressionism as a form of cultural diplomacy, using it to counter Soviet Realism and demonstrate the supposed superiority of American democracy and free expression.
+The U.S. government, through organizations like the CIA, covertly supported the international promotion of this art movement as a form of cultural diplomacy, using it to counter Soviet Realism and demonstrate the supposed superiority of American democracy and free expression.

 The movement achieved prominent success both critically and commercially.
 Exhibitions in New York, Paris, and other global cities helped establish Abstract Expressionism as the leading avant-garde movement of its time.